Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Implementation Details

 \section{Implementation Details}

 Tables~\ref{tab:sft_hyperparams} and~\ref{tab:opd_hyperparams} list the full hyperparameter configurations for the SFT and OPD stages respectively.
 For the OPD stage, the same hyperparameters are used for both the math and code domains.
-For code generation, however, the OPD stage is initialized from the math-trained OPD checkpoint rather than the SFT checkpoint directly.
+We set the maximum response length to 4,096 tokens during OPD training.
+Although the evaluation generation length is significantly longer (up to 40,960 tokens for code benchmarks), we find that training with 4,096 tokens already achieves optimal performance while offering substantially better training efficiency; increasing the rollout length beyond this threshold does not improve results.
+For code generation, the OPD stage is initialized from the math-trained OPD checkpoint rather than the SFT checkpoint directly.
 We find this consistently outperforms initializing code OPD from the SFT model, consistent with prior findings that math reasoning training provides a stronger initialization for code training~\cite{Nemotron_Cascade}.